dharshana-rs/electrify_america/README.md

 ---

 ## Overview
-The rapid adoption of electric vehicles (EVs) in the United States is placing new demands on public charging infrastructure.
+In the United States, the increase usage of electric vehicles (EVs) is placing new demands on public charging infrastructure.
-This project aims to **forecast charging demand** and **identify regional infrastructure gaps** by combining session-level EV charging data, station-level infrastructure data, and demographic indicators.
+This project's goal is to **forecast charging demand** and **identify regional infrastructure gaps** by combining session-level EV charging data, station-level infrastructure data, and demographic factors.

-We apply both **supervised** and **unsupervised** learning methods to analyze how factors such as time, pricing, facility type, and socioeconomic context influence energy usage and station demand.
+We apply both **supervised** and **unsupervised** learning methods to analyze how factors such as time, pricing, facility type, and socioeconomic factors influence energy usage and station demand.
-The ultimate goal is to provide insights that help policymakers, energy planners, and charging network operators make data-driven infrastructure decisions.
+The ultimate goal is to provide insights that help policymakers, energy companies, and charging station companies make data oriented infrastructure decisions.

 ---